 The most interesting finding was that there is a lack of coordination between undertakers, environmentalists and local government.
 Environmentalists issue warnings, but there is no other follow-up except shutting down the undertaker.
 Undertakers, after being found that they are non-compliant, they don’t know who to talk to.
-This creates an issue for the duties of the environmentalists, because if everyone starts opening funeral parlors, it can be dangerous for the environment.
+This creates an issue for the duties of the environmentalists, because if everyone starts opening funeral parlours, it can be dangerous for the environment.
 The local governments do not support the business of human remains.

 The funeral directors have embarked on several strikes where one of the major grievances was that of not having a compliance certificate, though operational.
 Most of them are very small to run a mortuary because of the requirements.
 They end up outsourcing to established ones, where the certificate of compliance only belongs to the owner of the storage.
 When they have to collect human remains for their clients, in most cases they are not allowed, since they do not have the document.